jpegleg/giant-spellbook/README.md

 ```

-We can make an attestation of the system, currently with support for GNU/Linux, Alpine Linux, and MacOS systems (OpenBSD supporting coming soon for the 0.2.X branch):
+We can make an attestation of the system, currently with support for GNU/Linux, Alpine Linux, and MacOS systems (OpenBSD support coming soon for the 0.2.X branch):

 ```
 giant-spellbook hash attest_mbr alpine